MH-Scripts/mh-parkingV2/README.md

 - `/parkmenu` Open the park menu so you can set a waypoint.
 - `/addvip [id] [amount]` Add a player as vip (admin only)
 - `/removevip [id]` Remove a vip player (admin only)
-- `F` press it short to park press it lock to ignore park.
+- `F` press it lock to park and press `F` sort to ignore auto park.
 - `E` to lock vehicles on trailers

 # Read Files